 Soil: Mesic (Medium)

-This plant is a lovely addition to the woodland garden, especially for the collector.
-Flowers arise from a bulb and then die back to the ground as the flowers fade and the days get warmer.
+Suggested Uses: Yellow Trout Lily is a lovely addition to the woodland garden, especially for the collector.
+Flowers arise from a bulb and then die back to the ground as the days get longer and warmer.

 Food Uses: The young leaves can be cooked and served with vinegar.
 The corms (roots) can be boiled and served with butter.